Beginner's Guide - How to Read Electrical Schematics

 6. Digital Logic Gates: Standard logic functions all have unique schematic symbols such as AND, OR, and XOR.
 Adding a bubble to the output negates the function, and you will get NAND and XOR.

-There are certainly many more electrical schematic symbols not mentioned on this list.
-Download this electrical schematics software and find out more about its usage.
-They should help you a lot in schematic reading.
+Undoubtedly, there are many electrical schematic symbols not mentioned on this list.
+But these above should be enough for a beginner in schematic reading.

 Edraw Max - an All-in-One Diagram Software